Olga Shapir: Politics

+A member of Komitet po organizatsii zhenskoi manifestatsii mira ("Committee for the Organization of Women's Peace Manifest").
 Shapir was politically aligned with the left like many other women prose writers known as a liberal feminist.
-Sapir was, as she called it, a "feminist of distinction."
-As a respected public speaker and writer to equal rights feminists (ravnopravki) in Russia, she advocated that women should not aspire to the same set of standards as men.
-Instead of striving for these miniscule legal changes, they must rethink systems in society and culture that perpetuate their unequal treatment.
+Shapir referred to her feminist ideology as "Ravenstvo pri razlichii"(feminist of distinction).
+As a respected public speaker and writer to equal rights feminists (ravnopravki) in Russia.
+She argued that while men and women deserved equal rights, their core differences should be acknowledged in social change.
+She believed that maternal instincts and motherhood gave women unique perspectives and values essential to society.
+Although she did not identify as a socialist, Shapir sympathized with many socialist ideologies and often found common ground with their broader calls for social reform.
+Believing many larger social conflicts stemmed from gender inequality and that addressing these differences was key to broader societal reform.
+Advocating that women should not aspire to the same set of standards as men.
 Shapir believed many larger conflicts could be traced back to inequity between sexes.

-Activism and Philanthropy
+Activism and philanthropy

 In 1895, Shapir joined the Russian Women's Mutual Philanthropic Society and held a number of leadership positions including manager of the Commission on Fundraising, manager of the Society's Department of Abstracts and member of the governing Council that decided on the organization's policies.
 Shapir considered the Society to be a place for females to convene and discuss their shared experiences and hardships.
 They focused on ways to empower the ongoing Russian women's movement.
 Members largely consisted of educated, upper-class individuals who sought to improve their own status while providing aid to those who were less fortunate.
 Shapir's disagreement with the Society's administrative leader, Anna N. Shabanova, on charitable projects led her to resign from the Council but continue working in the Suffrage Department to plan the First All-Russian Women's Congress in 1908.

 Shapir also joined the Women's Equal Rights Union in 1905, born out of the first Russian Revolution, which focused on securing women's suffrage.
 The group aligned with left-wing Russian political organizations and parties and played an active role in civil disobedience.

 Shapir played a monumental role in the First All-Russian Women's Congress held in 1908.
 The congress was a significant moment in Russian history, as it gathered thousands of female delegates of varying backgrounds to chart a path forward toward a more equitable future.
 It was composed of majority middle-class citizens with many well-established organizers.
 The congress drew inspiration from both the International Women's Movement conference in Chicago in 1903 and the Russian liberation movement.
 While it was originally planned for 1905, it was postponed three years because governor-general, Trepov, required the speeches be censored amidst ongoing tension between Russian society and the government.
 By 1908, the congress was granted permission to widen the conversation to include the economic and social position of women and their involvement in civil rights movements.